-38. Imported timplate is at present subject to a duty of 10 per cent. on a tariff valuation of Rs.
+38. Imported timplate is at present subject to a duty of 10 per cent, on a tariff valuation of Rs.
 400 a ton.
 Proposed duty on We recommend that a specific duty of Rs.
 60 Tinplate. a ton, equivalent to 15 per cent. be imposed.
 This will mean a duty of approximately Rs.
 3 per box instead of the present duty of Rs.
 2 per box.
 In statement II below the results to the Tinplate Company have been worked out on the same basis as in statement I. The final result is that, after meeting all ordinary overhead charges, a surplus remains of from Rs.
 100 to Rs.
 150 per hundred boxes, or from Re.
 1 to Rs.
 1-8 per box.
-As the outturn expected is 6,22,000 boxes annually, the total sum available is from Rs. $6\frac{1}{4}$ to Rs. $9\frac{1}{2}$ lakhs.
+As the outturn expected is 6,22,000 boxes annually, the total sum available is from Rs.
+61 to Rs.
+91 lakhs.
 If the whole of the authorized debentures are actually required, interest at 10 per cent. would amount to Rs.
 8.5 lakhs.
 The interest on the remaining Rs.
 40 lakhs, assumed to be working capital, has already been provided for in the cost of production.
-We have not been informed, provided for in the cost of production. however, whether in fact the whole of the debenture capital is likely to be issued, and in any case allowance should be made for the fact that the plant was purchased at a time of very high prices.
+We have not been informed, however, whether in fact the whole of the debenture capital is likely to be issued, and in any case allowance should be made for the fact that the plant was purchased at a time of very high prices.

-39. We recognize that the proposals we have made will not go far towards removing the loss which the Iron Effect of the recomand Steel Company seem likely to incur on the mendations tl.э on Tata Iron and Steel supply of sheet bars to the Tinplate Company.
-Company.
-We consider, however, that our proposals must be framed to suit the needs of the Tinplate industry itself and cannot be adapted to meet the very special circumstances created by the contract between the Iron and Steel Company and the Tinplate Company.
+39. We recognize that the proposals we have made will not go far towards removing the loss which the Iron Effect of the recomand Steel Company seem likely to incur on the mendations on supply of sheet bars to the Tinplate Company.
+Tata Iron and Steel Company.
+We consider, however, that our proposals must be framed to suit the needs of the Tinplate industry itself and adapted to meet the very special circumstances created by the contract between the Iron and Steel Company and the Tinplate Company.
 Nothing short of a bounty from general revenues in the case of sheet bars would really remedy the situation that has arisen, but we do not consider that this is a case in which a mistake made by the Company can be rectified at the expense of the taxpayer.
 We may, however, point out that the Iron and Steel Company anticipate that when they attain their full production, they will be able to produce sheet bars in the sheet bar and billet mill at a cost excluding overhead of about Rs.
 80 a ton.
 If they are successful in achieving this result, although the manufacture of sheet bars may not be very profitable, it is not likely to result in a heavy loss.